douglasgreen/duolingo/esperanto/vocab.md

 - the husband - la edzo
 - the ice - la glacio
 - the insect - la insekto
-- their - ilia
-- theirs - ilia
+- their; theirs - ilia
-- the job - la laboro
+- the job; the work - la laboro
 - the juice - la suko
 - the kilogram - la kilogramo
 - the kitten - la katido